tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-goldendict.md

 having as many dictionaries enabled as possible will help you find a definition that is easier to understand.

+If you haven't started using monolingual dictionaries yet, enable dictionaries that include `和英` in their name.
+For example, 斎藤和英大辞典.

 ## Hunspell dictionaries

 Hunspell is a popular spell checker used by many applications, including GoldenDict-NG.